 Attending that banquet last night had probably not been the best of ideas, with the knowledge that I had to race today, should have convinced me of going for an early night.
 But then, fate will sometimes not be denied its fair share.
 So when I bumped into Oliver, while strolling along Old Market Square, the deed had been as good as done.
 Oliver was a face that belonged to a passage in life that now felt like about a million years ago.
 A past I wanted to escape from at all cost; even that of leaving my homeland behind and crossing an ocean.

 “There is this banquet at the Duke of Portland,” Oliver said.
 And added: “The entire old crowd will be there, old chap.
 Do come!”

 And so I went, without having pinpointed an exact why or how.
 And met all these faces from years ago.
 They all still sported the same grins.
 Just an additional wrinkle left or right betraying that some years had passed.
 There was still the same barman called Sean, as full of laughs and jokes as he had always been.
 The same large stairs lead up to the toilets, with steps of the same clear wood that also covered the floor.

 She had been there.
 I failed to see a why or how for her presence.
 Unaccompanied.
-About 700 kilometers away from home and without a lawfully wedded husband.
+About 700 kilometres away from home and without a lawfully wedded husband.
 In a place that did not have the best of reputations when it comes to chastity.
 Was she hunting ghosts of the past?
 Making us a perfect match.
 As the only thing I had been up to lately, was running from the ghosts in my past.
 Without being very successful at it.

 “She still looks mightily good,” Samuel, another face from nearly a million years ago, had whispered in my ear.